pulumi/docs/content/tutorials/esc-setup-psp-creds/index.md

   - creds/psp
 ```

-In the config files, `environment` field lets you specify an array of ESC Environments to import.
+Here, `environment` field lets you specify an array of ESC Environments to import.
 In this case, we only want to import the Environment we created above, `creds/psp`, where `creds` is the ESC project name and `psp` is the Environment name.

 ## Write the Pulumi program